Preponderous-Software/Ponder/README.md

 # Ponder

 ## Description
 Built on top of Spigot, Ponder is a library that facilitates the development of Minecraft plugins and other applications through the use of provided tools, services and specifications.
-Functionality that can be used in many plugins has been abstracted out into a usable framework.
-This will greatly simplify the process of creating and updating plugins.
+Functionality that can be used in many areas has been abstracted out into a usable framework.
+This will greatly simplify the process of creating and updating software.

 A list of features can be found [here](https://github.com/Preponderous-Software/Ponder/wiki/Features).